THE TESLA INTERVIEW Marc J. Seifer, Ph.D. MetaScience Publications, Box 32,Kingston, RI 02881 July 10, 1911

 Seeker: Then why did you give up your royalty clause?

+Tesla: Because Westinghouse, like Edison, had over 1000 of his own small power plants providing electricity for lighting to a few hundred homes a piece, and these plants were making money.
+My system threatened this profitable scheme, so I had conflicts with some of their engineers.
+I told Westinghouse that money was not the issue.
+They had to change over to my system, and to make my point, I ripped up the royalty clause.
+In the long run it hurt me financially, but I wouldn't feel the effects for nearly a decade, as I was still receiving compensation on the invention, and revenues from other patents I had.
 And, so my AC polyphase system was put in at the Chicago World's Fair of 1893 and at Niagara Falls in 1897, and the system is still used essentially unchange today.
 Gates' system is clearly inferior, just ask any computer animator or graphics designer, but it is not so obvious as to why it is inferior, so he was able to prevail in the short run.
 His chip maker, Intel, is also figuring out how to make faster and faster chips.
 However, their foundation is wrong.
 The Macintosh starts with a more elegant premise, so it is my belief that in the long run, all computers will be run on Macintosh based disk operating systems.
 Obviously Gates knows he had an inferior disk operating system, but his pride was involved and he was too afraid to scrap the system to take on the better foundation.
 It is sad, although from a business point of view, he's still way ahead.
+Seeker: According to your speech at Niagara, the system of AC electrical transmission that we use today, your system, was also obsolete.

 Tesla: Not the whole system, but the means for transmitting electrical power over long distances was obsolete.
 Look what happened with that ice storm a few winters back in the northeast in Maine and Canada.
 The power lines broke and tens of thousands of people were without power for weeks in the dead of winter.
 My idea was to do away with long-distance power lines entirely.